edsu/diary/README.md

 ---

+## 1/12/2023

+Today was our darkest hour.
+As we marched forward with an iron resolve, a *grimly* silent *husky* leading the way, it felt as though the entire world swallowedeth our collective courage and *deferred* any chance of success.
+Everywhere, the sights and sounds of our enemies' rampaging forces.
+They had begun to infest every corner of our beloved Empire, leaving a terrible *ensample* of bloodshed and destruction in their wake.
+Even as a few of our *charioteers* mounted a strong defence at the *tannenreuth* mountain pass, defeating successive *bouts* of *troublest* attackers, their efforts seemed futile in the face of such a powerful adversary.
+I shuddered to think how we might *goodyear* a reprieve, much less *fixfax* the true scale of their aggression.
+Perhaps even a *praemunire* from the gods to protect us from harm.
+I *peeled* back the layers of my own helplessness as I *observest* the *erschossen* bodies, both ours and theirs, knowing that in all likelihood this would be our ultimate fate, too.

 ## 1/11/2023

 Today was a tumultuous day.
 I felt like I was running around in circles all morning trying to take care of the *kindergartens*, make sure the Davans were in order and pay the bills.
 In the afternoon, I went to visit the *hinterlands*, where I'd heard about the *outwyle* *chames* and the *berthier* *hurricanes*.
 While there I picked up some food from the *ainsworths* *plantin* and found an *inter*media*ry* for the *laster* *fjalla* *media*.
 As the sun started to set, I decided to take a little break at the *divan* and get a hot drink before I headed home.
 When I got home, I settled in for an evening of pleasant reading with my *hedgehog* snuggled up by my side, and watching *ravish* *rale*'s latest documentary of course.